 Check if your current rainwear can wick off rain drops.
 If not, then there is an excellent chance that you have to change your DWR coating.
 It will surely restore the capability of your rainwear, especially for waterproofing.

-– Assess Your FootwearYour waterproof footwear will work well during rainy days.
-So, it will keep your feet dry and warm (Non-waterproof footwear will function well in mild conditions).
-It will dry and rain quickly if you can step in a creek or puddle.
+– Assess Your FootwearYour waterproof footwear will work well on rainy days to keep your feet dry and warm (Non-waterproof footwear will function well in mild conditions).
+They will dry quickly if you have to step into a creek or puddle.
 With either option, you will need to have deep lug soles.
 That way, you can handle the superior traction, mud, wet log, and rocks.
+Some of the hiking boots can be quite expensive, however, but if you are not going deep in the wild, you will be fine with even good Converse shoes like these: https://serp.co/best/brown-

 – Pack More Essential Camp Shoes